Select Committee statement

 Moreover, does the hon.
 Gentleman agree that if action to accelerate the take-up of less polluting vehicles, whether cars, vans, trucks or buses, is accompanied by measures that change behaviour and enable and encourage more people to walk, cycle and use public transport, there is a real opportunity not only to tackle air quality, but to meet the Government’s other objectives, including cutting carbon emissions, reducing urban congestion and raising physical activity levels?

 I thank the hon.
 Lady for a great question and for her co-operation and work through the Joint Committee.
-She is absolutely right about reinforcing the fact that it is cross-departmental, because DEFRA is in the dock every time there is a court case, yet much of the solution is in transport and local government as we go about our daily lives.
+She is absolutely right about reinforcing the fact that the issue is cross-departmental, because DEFRA is in the dock every time there is a court case, yet much of the solution is in transport and local government as we go about our daily lives.
 I went to Waterloo the other day to see the electric buses there.
-If we can get more electric buses across the whole of the country, it will really help.
+If we can get more electric buses across the whole country, that will really help.

+Thank you, Mr Stringer, for allowing me to raise one point.
 This is a very strong report.
 In particular, it calls for a new clean air Act.
-I ask the Government to acknowledge that the report, with its strong recommendations, is based on a consensus between four whole Select Committees.
+I ask the Government to acknowledge that the report, with its strong recommendations, is based on a consensus between four Select Committees.
 I hope that they will take heed.
 Will my hon.
 Friend, who has made a brilliant introduction, join me in celebrating the appearance this very morning of a 100% electric, fully British-made black cab right here in New Palace Yard, of the sort that we will see flooding our streets in the years to come?

 Order.
-We are running out of time; there are two minutes left, if I am to stay strictly to the 20-minute limit.
+We are running out of time; there are two minutes left, if I am to stick strictly to the 20-minute limit.
 I ask hon.
 Members to be brief.

 I will be brief, Mr Stringer.
 May I add electric bicycles to the list of electric vehicles?
 They offer a huge opportunity to make a quick transformation.